Medium: Anodized Aluminum

 Location: Elora Centre for the Arts

 The different sizes of rings create movement and rhyme.
-The patter that resemble water wave as well as sound wave, is transmitting energy.
+The pattern that resembles water wave as well as sound wave, is transmitting energy.
 Raising from wall allows the work to project shadows onto the building to create dimensions during the sunning days.